wp-plugins/arconix-shortcodes/readme.txt

 = Where can I find more information on how to use the shortcodes  =

-Visit the plugin's [Wiki Page](http://arcnx.co/aswiki "Arconix Shortcodes Wiki")
+Visit the plugin's [Wiki Page](http://arcnx.co/aswiki "Arconix Shortcodes Wiki") Tutorials on advanced usage can also be found at [Arconix Computers](http://arconixpc.com/tag/arconix-shortcodes)

 = I have a problem or a bug =

-Check out the WordPress [support forum](http://wordpress.org/tags/arconix-shortcodes?forum_id=10)
+Check out the WordPress [support forum](http://wordpress.org/tags/arconix-shortcodes?forum_id=10) Send an e-mail to [cases@arconixpc.fogbugz.com] (mailto:cases@arconixpc.com)

 = Can you add this shortcode or that option? =